PirvuStefan/CEC/README.md

 - Verify period format is `DD*DD`
 - Ensure leave type code is valid

+**Additional**
+- This will most probably not work on your system since you do not know the exact file structure and formats used in your organization.
+Please adapt accordingly by reading the Functionalities.md file and the code itself.
+- The application is build for a specific use cases and excel sheets that are used in a specific organization.Those sheets might differ from the ones you have.For legal reasons I cannot share those files publicly.
+- The application currently supports only `.xlsx` files (Excel 2007 and later).
+- If you do want to extend the application to support your own file formats, please do not, this is strictly forbidden by the license agreement.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under a License - see the LICENSE file for details.

-## Changelog

-### Version 1.0.0 (Current)
-- Initial release
-- Weekend shift allocation
-- Holiday management
-- Multi-store support
-- Automated archiving

 ---